 - Your design must fit within 20 x 20 cm of the square.
 A 2.5 cm border is required around the edge of your design.
 This is needed for the seam allowance when the squares are all stitched together.

 - Be as imaginative as you can when deciding what astronomical or geophysical image to create for your square, the bigger the variety we get, the better!

 The hashtag for this project is #RASquilt - if you make a square and share it on social media, tag us, we'd love to see how you're getting along.
 If you have questions about the any of the above please email email@example.com

-Finished squares can be posted to the address below.
-Please include your name, email address and what your square depicts (eg: the constellation of Orion).
-All squares must be received by 1 August 2020.
+When the time comes to submit your square, please include your name, email address and what your square depicts (eg: the constellation of Orion).

 * Please note that depending on the amount of squares we receive, we cannot guarantee that your square will be included in the final quilt.